-In order to understand the attitude construct of a football fan it is necessary to make a distinction of the types of fans.
-In the literature it is possible to find this distinction from a general view to more specific differentiation, from 'genuine fans' that are those who strongly identify themselves with a community and tradition, and 'other types' like fans who follow the sport from an entertainment interest (Clarke, 1978).
-From a more specific point of view 'traditional fans' are fans who spend less money on officially endorsed club product and are not the major financial backers in football.
-That was replaced by the 'modern fans' that are "viewed as transnational global consumers in search of experience and participation through sport that now appears, at least to them, as missing or lacking in more local sports subcultures" (Boyle & Haynes 2000, 196).
-'Core' are the fans that follow the team "blindly" regardless of the performance and results, in contrary the 'corporate' fans are those whose attendance to the team match depends on the team's performance and if it is doing well (Nash, 2000).
-'Irrational' fans follow blindly the group conventions and 'rational' fans measure and think their decisions independently of the large group of fans (Quick, 2000).
-"Although the terminology used differs between authors, the overriding message is similar" (Dixon 2013, 26).
+In order to understand the attitude construct of a football fan it is necessary to make distinctions between types of fans.
+In the literature it is possible to find a distinction from a general view to a more specific differentiation between 'genuine fans' who strongly identify with a community and tradition and 'other types' of fans, like those who follow the sport out of an interest in entertainment (Clarke, 1978).
+From a more specific point of view, 'traditional fans' are fans who spend less money on officially endorsed club products and are not the major financial backers in football.
+That was replaced by the 'modern fans' that are ‘viewed as transnational global consumers in search of experience and participation through sport that now appears, at least to them, as missing or lacking in more local sports subcultures’ (Boyle & Haynes 2000, 196).
+'Core fans' are the fans that follow the team ‘blindly’ regardless of the performance and results, in contrast to the 'corporate' fans whose attendance to the team match depends on the team's performance and whether it is doing well (Nash, 2000).
+'Irrational' fans follow group conventions blindly and 'rational' fans measure and think through their decisions independently of the large group of fans (Quick, 2000).
+‘Although the terminology used differs between authors, the overriding message is similar’ (Dixon 2013, 26).

-Football fans attitude construct is not that different from the attitude construct of any customer in any other market.
-There are two main approaches, one, that is one-dimensional and claims that a fan of a team has only positive beliefs, feelings and behaviours about a specific team and no negative ones about the same team.
-The other approach is opposed to this perspective, and suggests that the construct components (cognitive, affective and behaviour) are organized in separate dimensions simultaneously, one with some positive elements and one with some negative elements (Cacioppo, Gardner and Berntson, 1997).
-In addition to this view, ongoing developments in the field of attitude construct put emphasis on the strength of the attitude.
-This is important because then one can understand that strong attitudes are more (a) persistent over time, (b) resistant to change, (c) likely to influence information processing, and (d) likely to predict behaviour (Petty and Krosnick, 1995).
+Football fans’ attitude construct is not that different from the attitude construct of any customer in any other market.
+There are two main approaches; one that is one-dimensional and claims that a fan of a team has only positive beliefs, feelings and behaviours about a specific team and no negative ones about the same team.
+The other approach is opposed to this perspective and suggests that the construct components (cognitive, affective and behavioural ones) are organized along separate dimensions simultaneously, one with some positive elements and one with some negative elements (Cacioppo, Gardner and Berntson, 1997).
+In addition to this view, on-going developments in the field of attitude construct research put emphasis on the strength of the attitude.
+This is important because then one can understand that strong attitudes are more (a) persistent over time, (b) resistant to change, (c) likely to influence information processing and (d) likely to predict behaviour (Petty and Krosnick, 1995).

-In this chapter the different approaches on consumer behaviour research and the process a consumer goes through during a purchase were analysed.
-Summarizing the stages that the consumer uses are: consumer information search, formation of attitudes and evaluation of alternatives, consumer persuasion, buying decision and post purchase reactions.
-In addition consumer culture is reviewed as an important part that affects the buying.
-In the second part of the chapter a more specific review on consumer attitudes and football fans attitude construct was delivered.
-In the following chapter an analysis of football market in general and Israeli football market in particular will be presented.
+In this chapter the different approaches to consumer behaviour research and the process a consumer goes through during a purchase were analysed.
+In summary, the stages that the consumer uses are: consumer information search, formation of attitudes and evaluation of alternatives, consumer persuasion, buying decision and post-purchase reactions.
+In addition, consumer culture is reviewed as an important part that affects the buying.
+In the second part of the chapter a more specific review of consumer attitudes and football fans’ attitude constructs was delivered.
+In the following chapter, an analysis of the football market in general and the Israeli football market in particular will be presented.

 Football Supporter Loyalty Factor